brinkflew/krosmobot/README.md

 ## Setup

-Use the following commands to configure the bot for your Discord guild (those are examples, feel free to update the values to your liking).
+Use the following commands to configure the bot for your Discord guild (those are examples, feel free to change the values to your liking).

 ### Language